Feminine Myth Making is a 6-month storytelling incubator for mythic women and creative entrepreneurs.

-The problem?
-Patriarchal culture taught you to abandon your body.
-You (and your feminine ancestors) were cultural desecrated because patriarchy fears your power.
-The story of destruction, extraction, and war has reigned supreme as a result.
+The problem is that Patriarchal culture taught women to abandon our bodies.
+Our culture fears our power and the story of destruction, extraction, and war has reigned supreme as a result.

-This 6-month journey is a reclamation of our mythopoetic role as culture birthers.
-You somatic practices, the image-making capacity, the mythic framework, and the pathway to becoming your own culture-birther.
+This 6-month journey is a reclamation of your mythopoetic role as culture birthers.

 You may have been robbed of the most powerful creative practice there is: approaching your body as vessel, your inner imagination as sacred, your myth-making gifts as medicine.
 But the reclamation is here and now.

-What is awakening inside of us is not fantasy.
-It is not just for "creative" women.
+The mythic images inside of us are not fantasy.
+Working with them is not just for "creative" women.
 It is our shared birthright as women.
+Our cultural role

 Your body was designed to do this.
 The somatic unconscious, the image-making faculty, the mythic organizing capacity—it's all there.
 Waiting for you to remember.